Meet The Tech Celebs Leading The New Tech Age

 Loubier strongly promotes advancements for women in tech, and uses her experience as a type 1 diabetic to inspire people to ‘continue striving for more’.
 Andrea is recognised as one of the top female entrepreneurs and thought leaders in Southeast Asia, and a force to be reckoned with.

 In an innovative era of AI technologies and machine learning, the presence of influential people leading the fourth industrial revolution is more significant than ever.
-These entrepreneurs are heading the way into the new decade as powerful tech celebrities.
+These entrepreneurs are leading the way into the new decade as powerful tech celebrities.

 Are you an entrepreneur looking to scale your own game-changing venture?
 Click here to see how our platform can help you connect with investors and update your existing angels with one quick magic link.